 At the core of the Steinbeis Network there are three defining characteristics that are pivotal to the success of the entire organization: a philosophy of “decentralized operations under a centralized framework,” corresponding flat hierarchies, and the entrepreneurial principle of “businesses within the business.”

 Responsibility for all commercial activities involving knowledge and technology transfer, as well as the central Steinbeis framework itself, lies with a Steinbeis subsidiary called Steinbeis GmbH & Co.
 KG für Technologietransfer (StC).
-It is the StC that has formal responsibility for pulling the reins of the Steinbeis Network, thus accessing know-how and skills from over 1,000 independently managed Steinbeis Enterprises (Transfer Centers, Research and Innovation Centers, Consulting Centers and Transfer Institutes at Steinbeis University Berlin).
+It is the StC that has formal responsibility for pulling the reins of the Steinbeis Network, thus accessing know-how and skills from approximately 1,100 independently managed Steinbeis Enterprises (Transfer Centers, Research and Innovation Centers, Consulting Centers and Transfer Institutes).

 A variety of organizations work in partnership with the Steinbeis Network, including franchises (with the aim of entering foreign markets), startups and other companies in which Steinbeis holds a stake to promote strategic knowledge and technology transfer.